 Frédéric Krenc regularly appears before the European Court of Human Rights and the European Court of Justice of the European Union.
 He is a member of the Belgian Court of Arbitration for Sport and Secretary General of the Human Rights Institute of the Brussels Bar.

 ‘Laurance S. Rockefeller’ Professor of Sociology and International Affairs at Princeton University

-Kim Lane-Scheppele is a member of the American Academy of Arts and Sciences and the International Academy of Comparative Law.
-A recipient of the ‘Law and Society Association’s Kalven Prize’ for influential scholarship, she taught political science at the University of Michigan, in the law school at the University of Pennsylvania, in the gender program at Central European University Budapest, and has held visiting faculty positions in the law schools at Michigan, Yale, Harvard, Erasmus/Rotterdam, and Humboldt/Berlin.
-Kim Lane-Scheppele has served as President of the Law and Society Association.
+Kim Lane Scheppele is a member of the American Academy of Arts and Sciences and the International Academy of Comparative Law.
+A recipient of the ‘Law and Society Association’s Kalven Prize’ for influential scholarship, she taught political science at the University of Michigan, in the law school at the University of Pennsylvania, in the gender programme at Central European University Budapest, and has held visiting faculty positions in the law schools at Michigan, Yale, Harvard, Erasmus/Rotterdam and Humboldt/Berlin.
+Kim Lane Scheppele has served as President of the Law and Society Association.

 Professor of Sociology and Social Theory in the Sociology Department of the University of Essex

 Linsey McGoey is Professor of Sociology and Director of the Centre for Economic Sociology and Innovation (CRESI) at the University of Essex.
 She is the author of No Such Thing as a Free Gift: The Gates Foundation and the Price of Philanthropy (Verso, 2016) and The Unknowers: How Strategic Ignorance Rules the World (Zed, 2019).